sd16fall/InteractiveProgramming/README.md

 # "Pain Train" the Video Game
 ### by Charlie Weiss and Diego Garcia

+Also, be sure to check out my [project website](charlievweiss.github.io).

 ## What is this?
 This is a video game created using Python's pygame library and an MVP (model-viewer-player) framework.
 It is a platform game with a player, a chaser, and some obstacles.
 The player loses by either being overtaken by the chaser, or by falling to their death.